velvetkevorkian/enterprise/design_enterprise_report.md

 In these cases, ensuring they all present a common front, at least as far as possible, means making the most of the available customisation options — while these vary from service to service, using a style guide can at least make them as cohesive as possible.

 ####Values
 One of the first exercises featured in the Creative Enterprise Toolkit (Nesta, check date, pp.10-14) is to lay out the values to guide a prospective business.
-These were the most important things I identified during that exercise, focusing on public facing ones:
+These were the most important things I identified during that exercise:

 - Being proud of the things I put into the world.
+- Conversely, not working with clients whose ethics I disagree with.
 - Using innovative combinations of design and technology as means for solving problems and creating experiences.
+- Contributing back to the open source tools that have allowed me to pursue this path.
+- Having a healthy work/life balance.

-####What's my story? [stories?]
+####What's my story?
 So, how can we distil those values into a succinct elevator pitch, taking into account the lessons of our case studies?
 This is what would go on a business card, for example, or as the single line summary on the front page of my website.
 The toolkit (Nesta, Book 2, p.2) recommends beginning with two sentences: "What is it that I do?" and "Why should my customers care?".
 In this case, the first might be:

 >I design and develop interactive experiences.